German Shepherd Dog

 - The more old fashioned type (previously known as the Alsatian) is more natural looking and somewhat heavier.
 The modern working GSD is super athletic dog but because of his high working drive, probably would not make a suitable pet dog.
 Bear this in mind when choosing your breeder and puppy.

-- Hip dysplasia (malformation of the hip joints causing pain and disability): breed mean score 15.4 (parents should be lower)
+- Hip dysplasia: breed mean score 15.4 (parents should be lower)

 - The GSD is one of the 14 high profile breeds designated by the Kennel Club as requiring particular monitoring by reason of visible conditions which may cause health and welfare concerns.